Seminars are Back!

 Once members have registered for a seminar as either a participant or an auditor, a support letter can be provided upon request.
 Please fill out the letter request form here.

-After the success of our inaugural year, seminar sessions will be returning for 2019!
-Like those offered in last year, seminars are designed to provide members with different options for productive conversations about scholarly topics.
+After the success of the past two years, seminar sessions will be returning for 2020!
+Like those offered in previous years, seminars are designed to provide members with different options for productive conversations about scholarly topics.

 Each seminar will be led by one or two people, and include eight participants and ten auditors.
 Chairs will be responsible for assigning pre-conference work, reading all submissions, and moderating discussion and any in-seminar work.
 Seminar leaders will decide what they want participants to do pre-conference, whether it be submitting short papers, video-essays, bibliographies, questions, or other activities related to the seminar theme.
 Auditors will be asked to read or view all materials assigned by the chairs and/or the seminar participants.
 While not expected to produce as much as participants, auditors should be considered a core part of the seminar.